The Wrath of a Great Leader

 But don't get me wrong.
 In these moments, he wasn't trying to crush his anger, or that of his people.
 He was trying to channel it into a higher purpose.

-In September 1962, as King sat on the stage during an Southern Christian Leadership Convention, a white member of the Nazi party jumped up to the podium and punched him several times in the face.
+In September 1962, as King sat on the stage during a Southern Christian Leadership Convention, a white member of the Nazi party jumped up to the podium and punched him several times in the face.
 As the security guards rushed to his help and pulled away the hate-filled youth, King responded, calmly, that he would not press charges.
-In response, he said in Martin Luther King on Leadership: "The system that we live under creates people such as this youth.
+In response, he said, "The system that we live under creates people such as this youth.
 I am not interested in pressing charges.
-I'm interested in changing the kind of system that produces this kind of man."
+I'm interested in changing the kind of system that produces this kind of man" (from Martin Luther King on Leadership).

 Great leaders do not ignore their anger, nor do they allow themselves to get consumed by it.
-Instead, they channel the emotion into energy, commitment, sacrifice, and purpose.
+Instead, they channel the emotion into energy, commitment, sacrifice and purpose.
 They use it to step up their game.
 And they infuse people around them with this form of constructive anger so they, too, can be infused with energy commitment, sacrifice and purpose.
-In the words of King in Freedomways magazine in 1968, "The supreme task [of a leader] is to organize and unite people so that their anger becomes a transforming force."
+In the words of King in 1968, "The supreme task [of a leader] is to organize and unite people so that their anger becomes a transforming force" (from Freedomways magazine).

 So now, what is your relationship with anger?